 Assuming no change in portfolio security values, following a distribution, the fund NAV will decrease by the per-share amount of the distribution.
 Investors thus receive cash from distributions but lose an equal amount in the NAV value of their shares.

 These distributions impose tax liabilities on taxpaying investors.
-Taxpaying investors thus must be careful that they do not buy funds just before they distribute dividends lest they acquire current tax liabilities that will be offset by reduced capital gains in the future.
+Taxpaying investors thus must be careful that they do not buy funds just before they distribute dividends lest they immediately acquire current tax liabilities that will be offset by reduced capital gains in the future.

 Most open-end mutual funds allow their investors to reinvest dividends in their funds.
 Mutual fund distributors and the brokers that often help distribute mutual funds generally will arrange automatic reinvestment transactions for those clients that want to reinvest dividends.
 Shareholders usually choose whether to reinvest dividends when they open their accounts, and they can change these instructions anytime.